 Researchers at the Yale School of Public Health sourced data from the long-running Health and Retirement Study at the University of Michigan (UM) and discovered that bookworms had better memories and mental abilities than nonreaders.

 Plus, those who read for about 30 minutes a day lowered their overall risk of death by 20 percent.
 Other recent studies have also found a connection between reading books and longevity.

 In the YaleUM study, more than 3,600 people 50 years and older were asked about their reading and other habits and given baseline cognition tests.
 Researchers checked in with the group every two years for about a decade and found that reading boosts vocabulary, imagination and critical thinking.

 However, it’s a very specific type of reading that has the most benefits — literary fiction (think Harper Lee).
 Newspapers, magazines, popular fiction (think Tom Clancy and Gillian Flynn) and nonfiction books don’t have as strong an influence on the brain.

-What’s more, novels in which the emphasis is on strong characters and their life experiences (as opposed to a juicy plotline), help readers become more empathic and increase their emotional intelligence — both of which can help your social life.
+What’s more, novels in which where the emphasis is on strong characters and their life experiences (as opposed to a juicy plotline), help readers become more empathetic and increase their emotional intelligence — both of which can help your social life.

 To learn more, check out these on memory: